Resource Center

 Abstract

-This paper develops a novel model of shocks to labor productivity in a computable general equilibrium framework.
-We use this model to estimate welfare impacts of labor productivity changes due to changes in air pollution.
-We document that labor market productivity changes associated with a one microgram per cubic meter reduction in PM2.5 have a large welfare impact, with welfare changes of up to approximately one percent of full consumption utility or sixty percent of mortality impacts.
+This paper assesses the welfare implications of air pollution induced labor productivity improvements in a computable general equilibrium framework.
+We document that labor market productivity changes associated with a one mu g / m^3 reduction in PM2.5 can have a large welfare impact.
+Variation in the existing econometric evidence produces a range of possible welfare effects equal to approximately $950-3000 per household per year which is 50-160% of the estimated mortality impacts.
+Accounting for general equilibrium effects increases the welfare effect by roughly 45% relative to a back of the envelope estimate.
 Allowing for sector-specific shocks or impacts to leisure preferences have little effect on aggregate results.
-The aggregate welfare effect is approximately proportional to the shock size.
+We also find that the aggregate welfare effect is approximately proportional to the shock size.

 Resource Details (Export Citation) GTAP Keywords